melgani/senticol3-rnaseq/README.md

-SentiCOL3 — RNA-seq analysis
+SENTICOL III — RNA-seq analysis

-This repository contains the R scripts used for the RNA-seq analysis performed as part of the SentiCOL3 study.
+This repository contains the R scripts used for the RNA-seq analysis performed as part of the SENTICOL III GINECO trial.

+The analyses contribute to the study:

+Molecular alterations and relapse risk in early-staged cervical cancer from the SENTICOL III GINECO trial

+The repository is intended to facilitate transparency and reproducibility of the computational analyses reported in the associated research work.

+Study

+SENTICOL III is a multicenter clinical trial investigating molecular and clinical factors associated with outcomes in patients with early-stage cervical cancer.

+The present analysis focuses on transcriptomic data and differential gene expression analysis.

+Analysis workflow

-The analysis implements a reproducible workflow for transcriptomic data analysis, including differential expression analysis using the limma-voom framework.
+The main analysis was performed in R using the limma-voom framework.

+The workflow includes the processing and statistical analysis of RNA-seq data and the identification of differentially expressed genes between the relevant experimental groups.

-Repository contents
+Repository structure
 senticol3-rnaseq/
+│
 ├── README.md
-├── RNAseq_Senticol_limmavoom_clean.R
+├── CITATION.cff
 ├── LICENSE
+│
+├── scripts/
+│   └── RNAseq_Sententicol_limmavoom_clean.R
+│
+├── data/
+│   └── README.md
+│
+└── results/
-└── CITATION.cff
+    └── README.md

-Analysis
+Note: The repository does not contain identifiable patient-level data or raw sequencing files.

+Main script

 The main analysis script is:

-RNAseq_Senticol_limmavoom_clean.R
+scripts/RNAseq_Senticol_limmavoom_clean.R

-The script contains the statistical workflow used for RNA-seq differential expression analysis.

-The analysis is based on R and the Bioconductor ecosystem, including the limma package and the voom methodology.
+It implements the RNA-seq differential expression analysis using the limma and voom methodology.

 Requirements